Product Management: Hard Skills VS Soft Skills

 This is another question like the MBA one.
 And we’ve gone over it in-depth here: Should product managers know how to code?
 In other words, should product managers have a technical background (like an engineering degree) if they are working on a technical product?
 And, as we discuss in the linked article, it depends.
 Assume you’re working on a product with technical users, perhaps from an engineering background.
 If you have a similar background, it will simply help you understand your user’s problem better.
 You’ll be more emphatic and communicate more effectively.

 However, we kept bringing up the crux.
-That is, product managers should concentrate more on their primary responsibilities.
+That is, product managers should concentrate more on their primary product manager responsibilities.
 Their top duties include researching the market, developing the product strategy, and communicating their ideas to the product team.
 So, when it comes to technical jobs, such as coding, you are not supposed to code the product.
 But, technical knowledge certainly helps and you’ll need that.

 If you understand the jargon, you can communicate better with your team.
 You’ll be able to communicate the final product’s concept to your developers, and you’ll be able to predict the final product if you’re familiar with the technologies.
 That being said, you don’t need a technical background; it’s all about communicating with your team.
 You don’t need a technical degree if you understand the jargon that well.
 Because you want to be a product manager, not a developer.